VasilisPlavos/AndroidBasics_exercises/Pokemon/README.md

 This is the solution to the app that displays a list of Pokemons and their respective characteristics taken from JSON data.
 Used in a Udacity course in the Android Basics Nanodegree by Google.

+# If not working
+From Android Studio go to: Tools >> Android >> SDK Manager

+In the Tools menu in SDK Manager, choose Manage Add-on Sites.

+Then select: Android SDK > SDK Update Sites > https://dl-ssl.google.com/android/repository/addon.xml

+Then remove the project and start it again.

 # Pre-requisites

 Android SDK v24